FelixAugenstein/watson-assistant-hubspot-crm-contacts/README.md

 ![Cloud Functions Button](readme_images/cloud-functions-button.png)

-Give your action a name, keep the Default Package and choose Node.js - for instance 10 or 12 - as your runtime.
+Click on Action and give your action a name, keep the Default Package and choose Node.js as your runtime.
 Click create.

 ![Create Cloud Function Action](readme_images/create-cloud-function.png)